BC-FBC--College Football Preview Package,ADVISORY

 - FBC--PICK SIX-GOOD PLAYERS ON BAD TEAMS, the best of the crop stuck on teams expected to struggle.
 By Ralph D. Russo.
 SENT: 650 words, photos Aug.
 14.

 - FBC--PICK SIX-IMPACT FRESHMAN, the top freshman to watch this season.
 By Steve Megargee.
-UPCOMING: 650 words, photos by 5 a.m.
-Aug.
+SENT: 650 words, photos Aug.
 15.

-- FBC--PICK SIX-PLAYOFF PREDICTIONS, the four teams we think will make the College Football Playoff.
-By Ralph D. Russo.
-UPCOMING: 650 words, photos by 5 a.m.
-Aug.
-16.

 - FBC--PICK SIX-CRITICAL GAMES, the race to the national championship includes a bunch of tantalizing matchups.
 By Noah Trister.
-UPCOMING: 650 words, photos by 5 a.m.
-Aug.
+SENT: 650 words, photos Aug.
 17.

 - FBC--PICK SIX-REDSHIRT FRESHMAN, the top youngsters to watch this season.
 By Steve Megargee.
+SENT: 650 words, photos Aug.
+18.

+- FBC--PICK SIX-PLAYOFF PREDICTIONS, the four teams we think will make the College Football Playoff.
+By Ralph D. Russo.
 UPCOMING: 650 words, photos by 5 a.m.
 Aug.
-18.
+22.

 DIGITAL NEWS EXPERIENCE